PrestonFloyd/IS250-Project/README.md

 # IS250-Project
+## Created on Febuary 24, 2020
-Project repository for code used in Foundations of Information Systems
+Project repository for code used in Foundations of Information Systems.
+This respository was created as a part of class.